Macrometacorp/docs/docs/cep/reference/functions.md

     from cscStream WINDOW TUMBLING_LENGTH(10);
 ```

-This will returns the result for OR operation of isFraud values as a boolean value for event chunk expiry by window length batch.
+This will returns the result for OR operation of isFraud values as a boolean value for event chunk expiration by window length batch.

 ### stdDev (Aggregate Function)